Climate and Energy

 Energy Details

-In 2023, the electricity purchased to operate our facilities represented 86 percent of our total energy consumption, as measured in megawatt hours (MWh) and gigajoules (GJ).
-Most of that purchased electricity was used to operate our Ross Dress for Less and dd’s DISCOUNTS Stores.
-Please see the table located in the Appendix of the 2023 Corporate Social Responsibility Report for additional details on our multi-year energy usage.
+In 2024, the electricity purchased to operate our facilities represented 85 percent of our total energy consumption, as measured in megawatt hours (MWh) and gigajoules (GJ).
+Most of the electricity Ross purchased was used to operate our Ross Dress for Less and dd’s DISCOUNTS Stores.

 Energy Efficiency